Winux Tries to Mimic Windows While Staying Fully Linux

 However, rather than introducing new concepts, Winux focuses on imitation, trying to position itself as a transition-friendly environment for users accustomed to Windows who want minimal change when moving to Linux.
 The current stable version, Winux 11.25.12, is based on Ubuntu 24.04.3 LTS “Noble Numbat” and runs the Linux kernel 6.14.

 Under the hood, Winux relies on WinBoat to install and launch Windows applications.
-If you haven’t heard of it before, it’s a preconfigured Wine stack tuned for Windows applications that automatically manages prefixes and dependencies, eliminating the need for manual Wine setup.
+If you haven’t heard of it before, it’s a relatively new Linux tool that runs a full Windows environment inside a container (using Docker and KVM) and displays Windows applications as native on your Linux desktop via RDP.

 Application management is handled through KDE’s Discover software center.